edisongsa/Edison-portfolio/README.md

 By conducting this data analysis, we aim to gain insights into the relationship between El Niño events and wildfire occurrences.
 The results of this study can contribute to scientific understanding and inform strategies for wildfire prevention, preparedness, and response during El Niño years.

+No Installation Required
+This project does not require any specific installation.
+The analysis will be performed using the R programming language, which is widely available and can be executed on various platforms.
+The code provided in this project can be run on any system with R installed.
+The datasets used in the analysis will be provided along with the code, ensuring easy replication and execution of the analysis.

+Observed Result
+There is no significant difference in the number of fires during El Niño events.

 Data used
 Fire data https://www.nifc.gov/fire-information/statistics/wildfires